'So much shock:' Canadians at Vegas massacre | NorfolkNews.ca

 "We heard the shots get fired, we saw the smoke," Ashley Fowler, who was with friends, told the K-Rock radio station in St. John's, N.L.
 "Everyone thought it was fireworks at the show until Jason Aldean dropped his mic and ran from the stage, so everyone started to run."

-As the panic- and fear-stricken crowd of more than 22,000 concert-goers scrambled for their lives while the gunfire continued, some found themselves running into a wall of people, or an electric fence around the airport.
+As the panic- and fear-stricken crowd of more than 22,000 at the Route 91 Harvest Festival scrambled for their lives, some found themselves running into a wall of people, or an electric fence around the airport.
 A local with a truck attached a rope to the fence and pulled it down, allowing access to a runway, Fowler said.

 "We're all standing on the runway and they literally have to divert any planes landing in Las Vegas to Arizona because we're all standing on the runway running from the shooters," said Fowler, who got separated from her friends in the panic.
 "I'm in so much shock."